Dermatology

 Adapted from Pujol RM, Gallardo F, Llistosella E, et al: Invisible mycosis fungoides: A diagnostic challenge.
 J Am Acad Dermatol 2002;47:S167-S171; and Ständer S, Weisshaar E, Mettang T, et al: Clinical Classification of itch: A position paper of the International Forum for the Study of Itch.
 Acta Derm Venereol 2007:87 291-294.

-It is also important to establish if pruritus preceded the appearance of a skin eruption.
-Severe itching leads to vigorous scratching that causes secondary skin changes of excoriation, lichenification, dryness, eczematization, and infection.
+It is important to establish if pruritus preceded the appearance of a skin eruption.
+Severe itching leads to scratching that causes secondary skin changes of excoriation, lichenification, dryness, eczematization, and infection.
 Excessive bathing and contact allergy to topical therapies can lead to dermatitis.
 These findings should not be interpreted as the primary skin disorder.

 Box 2: Select Systemic Causes of Chronic Pruritus*